When a Teacher Shares...

 - YOU INSPIRE OTHERS!
-I was inspired by Karly with her original lesson, so after remaking I also decided to reshare.
-Others didn't have to use it, but it was there if they found value in it.
-I guess many were inspired, just check out all the tweets below that show many teachers who used the lesson to begin the new year.
-These teachers shared student work as well and caused a chain reaction of inspiration that led to others using the lesson, creating their own, or doing a similar activity.
+I was inspired by Karly with her original lesson and consequently, I inspired other teachers to use my remixed version I shared.
+Others didn't have to use it, but I put it about there to help and inspire others if they found value in it.
+Just check out all the tweets below that show some teachers who used the lesson to begin the new year.
+These teachers shared student work that caused a chain reaction of inspiration that led to others using the lesson, creating their own, or doing a similar activity.

-- YOUR IMPACT REACHES FAR BEYOND YOUR OWN CLASSROOM & SCHOOL!
-After getting such a positive reaction (as you can see from the tweets above), I was curious to the impact and reach of the lesson I shared.
-I tweeted out a link to a Google Form asking those that used it to let me know where they are located.
+- YOUR IMPACT REACHES BEYOND YOUR CLASSROOM & SCHOOL!
+After getting such a positive reaction and seeing all the inspiration and sharing that was happening I was curious about the impact and reach of this shared lesson.
+So I send out a link on social media to a Google Form asking those that used it to let me know where they are located.
 I received 118 responses with the lesson being used throughout the United States & Canada.
-To my surprise, I also got a response from New Zealand and Panama!
-This is sooo humbling because outside of my classroom, hundreds of more students also participated in this lesson.
-I encourage you to explore the map below and click on the points.
-Many teachers provided their grade level and input how they used the lesson.
+I also got a response from New Zealand and Panama!
+This is so humbling because by sharing outside of my classroom, I knew I helped hundreds of more students and teachers enjoy and participate in this lesson.

-This is the concept of the HyperDocs and Teachers Give Teachers Community, which is my original inspiration to start creating and sharing.
-Just check out the infographic to the right for more details.
-With many schools adopting Gsuite for Education and other shareable technology tools, it is so easy to share a HyperDoc lesson and any other classroom resources we create with other educators around the globe!
+This is the concept of the HyperDocs and Teachers Give Teachers Community, which is an original inspiration of mine to start creating and sharing in the first place.
+With many schools adopting G Suite for Education and other shareable technology tools, it is so easy to share any lesson and resources we create with other educators around the globe!